jesusperaltac/javascript-fundamentals/README.md

 # javascript-fundamentals
-Repository for learning the javascript fundamentals through examples and applying best practices
+Repository for learning the javascript fundamentals and best practices through code examples